 New 2015+ Laws

 Certain states of America are coming to their senses and issuing state wide licenses to poker websites in their state (NV and DE share tables) while NJ sits alone.
-This also means that if you live in a state that wants online poker, they will have it, like California.
+This also means that if you live in a state that wants online poker, they will have it, like California and Pennsylvania.
 You will only be allowed to play against players in your own state and possibly in other countries unless compacts are signed.
 This is called ‘intrastate/interstate gambling’ and kind of sucks but it’s one step forward.
 Stay tuned for more information in 2015 and beyond…